TBRD: TESLA Authenticated UAS Broadcast Remote ID: Security and Performance Analysis

 \subsection{Spoofing-Replay-Timing Attack Resilience}

-We now evaluate the types of attacks that can be launched during an active UAS mission and the extent to which an attacker could spoof the existence of a drone that doesn't actually exist, replay previously captured TBRD messages, or attack the system by targeting the time synchronization parameters of the TESLA protocol.
-In scenarios where an attacker launches attacks against a legitimate operator, we assume the attacker knows the operator ID, UAS ID, and has sufficient advanced notice of the impending mission (perhaps even an exact start time).
-The attacker is located in close proximity to the UAS mission, can effectively receive TBRD messages, and even broadcast with sufficient power to overshadow or jam legitimate transmissions.
+As the swarm simulation demonstrated, TBRD's USS verification mechanism is fully resilient against mission-level spoofing attacks.
+An adversary broadcasting messages without a valid, USS-registered key commitment will be immediately identified.
+In this section, we analyze more subtle attacks that target the intrinsic properties of the TESLA protocol itself and its impact on TBRD security guarantees: (1) the temporary window of uncertainty created by delayed key disclosure, and (2) attacks on the system's time synchronization.
 The TESLA protocol is a key feature of TBRD that protects against attacks during active missions.
-The experimental results presented in Section \ref{Implementation} demonstrate the security guarantees provided by the TBRD protocol.
+The experimental results presented in this section demonstrate the security guarantees provided by the TBRD protocol.
 However, two potential weaknesses that can be targeted to affect the security guarantees of TESLA are the key disclosure period and time synchronization.